bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-06-express-1.md

 ### Step 3: Add your HTML pages as static pages to your express app.

 * See the [Express.js site on serving static files](https://expressjs.com/en/starter/static-files.html)...
 * ...and Prof. Kleinen's [first example app on github](https://github.com/htw-imi-info3/express-app01).
 The [commits in the example app](https://github.com/htw-imi-info3/express-app01/commits/master) show the individual steps.
+Note that Prof. Kleinen sometimes uses [then-chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then#Chaining) for working with promises.
+Please use async-await combos with regular try-catch blocks whenever it makes sense (See also [async/await vs then](https://javascriptwebscrapingguy.com/jordan-promises-async-await-vs-then/)).

 ## Assignment 3: Your app